beejjorgensen/bgc/src/bgc_part_2400_signal.md

     but the spec doesn't allow that liberty.
 * Get or set values from a local `static`, file scope, or thread-local variable.
-  * Unless it's a lock-free atomic object or of type `volatile sig_atomic_t`.
+  * Unless it's a lock-free atomic object or...
+  * You're assigning into a variable of type `volatile sig_atomic_t`.

 That last bit--`sig_atomic_t`--is your ticket to getting data out of a signal handler.
-(Unless you want to use lock-free atomic objects, which is outside the scope of this section.)
+(Unless you want to use lock-free atomic objects, which is outside the scope of this section^[Confusingly, `sig_atomic_t` predates the lock-free atomics and is not the same thing.].)
 It's an integer type that might or might not be signed.
 And it's bounded by what you can put in there.

 You can look at the minimum and maximum allowable values in the macros `SIG_ATOMIC_MIN` and `SIG_ATOMIC_MAX`^[If `sig_action_t` is signed, the